tobiaszmaj/rock-paper-scissors/README.md

 - View the optimal layout for the game depending on their device's screen size
 - Play Rock, Paper, Scissors against the computer
+- Maintain the state of the score after refreshing the browser
 - Play Rock, Paper, Scissors, Lizard, Spock against the computer

 ### Rules